trofi/trofi.github.io.gen/posts/319-probabilities-are-hard.md

 plot '$map1' matrix using 1:2:3 with image pixels notitle
 ```

-This plot shows a curious `i == j` cutoff line where probability changes
+This plot shows a curious `i == j` cut off line where probability changes
 drastically:

 - `15->15` (or any `i->i`) shuffle probability is lowest and is about `2.8%`